 A match may start if either team has a minimum of 3 players.

 Roster size: 12 players max can be suited to play in a game.
 Can have up to 3 guest players per game.
-Guest players must be on your roster as guest players before your game.
+Guest players must have a valid player card.

 Players (including goalies) cannot be rostered on more than two teams in the same division.